UKHomeOffice/evisa-find-my-reference/apps/fmr/views/content/en/accessibility.md

-This accessibility statement applies to the E-visa Error Correction Service form.

 This website is run by the Home Office.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts